kmsmgsh/python/problem.md

 I think you've solved this problem already.
 But there's one more thing you can do: try rescaling the kernel function, by changing the \sigma parameter in from of the equation.

 ###2
+1. [ ] The positive definite of covariance matrix:
+       The cholesky decomposition would have an error "not positive definite".
+       This happens link to parameter l in exp(-|x-x`|^2/2l).
+       When l=1, this problem happens when population greater than 15~ When l=0.1, this problem happens when population greater than 25~ When l=0.01, this problem happens when population greater than 40~ (I used to think the greater the l is, the population limit is large.
+But this fact counter it.